Season 1, Episode 1: Pilot17 September 1966

 An enemy nation has hijacked a US supported revolutionary movement trying to overturn a dictatorship.
 The IMF posses as a religious organization seeking the release of the priest who is the true leader of the revolution.
 But the enemy sees through this cover and demands a shipment of guns in exchange.
 Further they plan to manipulate the IMF to provide an excuse to kill the priest without alienating the revolutionaries.
 But what's that Barney is building in an isolated location?
 Did Jim anticipate a double cross and plan an escape route?

 Season 4, Episode 7: Submarine16 November 1969

-Kruger Stelman an ex-SS officer serving time in a communist prison is kidnapped by the IMF and made to believe he is on board a submarine.
-The team must get Stelman to reveal the location of funds stolen by the Nazis before the military police close in on the IMF operation.
+Kruger Schtelman an ex-SS officer serving time in a communist prison is kidnapped by the IMF and made to believe he is on board a submarine.
+The team must get Schtelman to reveal the location of funds stolen by the Nazis before the military police close in on the IMF operation.

 Season 4, Episode 8: Mastermind23 November 1969